Tablerase/42_Swifty-Companion/README.md

    ```bash
    npm install
    ```
+4. Configure the app:
+   - Use the `.env.example` file to create a `.env` file with your 42 API information.
+   - Generate assets/fonts/services files for Android:
+     - Run the following command to generate the necessary assets and services files:
+       ```bash
+       npx expo prebuild
+       ```
+     - This will create the `android/app/src/main/res` directory with the necessary files.
-4. Start the development server:
+5. Start the development server:
    ```bash
    # If running on a physical device
    npx expo start --tunnel --dev-client